Your first 2D game¶

 This project is an introduction to the Godot engine.
 It assumes that you have some programming experience already.
 If you're new to programming entirely, you should start here: Scripting languages.

 The game is called "Dodge the Creeps!".
 Your character must move and avoid the enemies for as long as possible.
-Here is a preview of the final result:

 You will learn to: